#1060: June 25-28, 2025

 You keep saying God doesn't exist. | ||

-And I assure you, just as much as that sun's going to set tonight and is going to come back up in the morning, that God will serve justice on you. | ||
+And I assure you, just as much as that sun is going to set tonight and is going to come back up in the morning, that God will serve justice on you. | ||

-But in the meantime, if you don't back what we've done. | ||
+But in the meantime, if you don't back what we've done, you motherfucker. | ||

-If you don't stand up, you piece of shit. | ||
+If you don't stand up, you piece of shit, you fucking asshole, you fucking asshole. | ||

 You're a fool. | ||

-Go now to thealishowstore.com. | ||
+Go now to theallowshowstore.com, death please. | ||

-I've, okay. | ||
+I've okay, okay. | ||

-I've got a new idea for a law, all right? | ||
+I've got a new idea for Allah, all right? | ||

-If you can go up to 10,000 people consecutively and all of them agree with you, all 10,000, all strangers, you get to do it. | ||
+I don't care what it is you want to do, if you can go up to ten thousand people consecutively and all of them agree with you, all ten thousand, all strangers, you get to do it. | ||

 I don't even care what it is, right? | ||

-Because I feel like if I took that clip and I went up to 10,000 individual people in a row, no idea who they are, and I just played it for them and I was like, hey, should this guy be put in a safer room? | ||
+Because I feel like if I took that clip and I went up to ten thousand individual people in a row, no idea who they are, and I just played it for them and they were, and I was like, hey, should this guy be? | ||

-They would be like, yeah, absolutely. | ||
+They would be like, Yeah, absolutely. | ||

 This guy's nuts. | ||

-That guy's crazy. | ||
+This guy's crazy. | ||

 unidentified